 This facilitates the use of the REST management APIs and is a wrapper around deployment and configuration services which allows customers to manage these.

 Neural-tts

-This is used for the new Neural DNN TTS available from October 2024.
+This is used for the new Neural DNN TTS now available for general release.
+Over 80 new voices across 30 languages/dialects are available for consumption.